FEUP-ESOF-2020-21/open-cx-t1g5-esoflers/Development-Report.md

 * **Description:** The user can receive a notification to notify them of a future meeting.

-* **Preconditions and Postconditions:** To receive notification the user must be authenticated in the application.
+* **Preconditions and Postconditions:** To receive notification the user must be authenticated in the application, and have the phone notifications active.

 * **Normal Flow:** ???????????????????????????????

-* **Alternative Flows and Exceptions:** ???????????????????????????????

 #### **View Personal Schedule**